Sarvangasana (Shoulder Stand Pose)

 - improves the flexibility of the neck vertebrae

-This asana should not be practised by people suffering from cervical spondylitis, slipped disc, high blood pressure or other heart ailmets.
-It should be avoided during menstruationa and advanced stages of pregnancy.
+This asana should not be practiced by people suffering from cervical spondylitis, slipped disc, high blood pressure, or other heart ailments.
+It should be avoided during menstruation and advanced stages of pregnancy.